8. Academic integrity

 8.1.4 Acting with academic integrity

-You are expected to act with academic integrity throughout your studies at Georgian College, in alignment with the ICAI’s Fundamental Values (2014) and Georgian College’s Academic Integrity Policy (AC-013).
+You are expected to act with academic integrity throughout your studies at Georgian College, in alignment with the ICAI’s Fundamental Values (2021)and Georgian College’s Academic Integrity Policy (AC-013).
 This includes the obligation to acknowledge sources; to protect your work; to avoid suspicion, falsification, and fabrication; and to tell the truth.
-Breaches of academic integrity constitute academic misconduct, outlined in Section 8.2 Academic misconduct below.
+Breaches of academic integrity are outlined in Section 8.2 Breaches of academic integrity.
 To support the education and awareness of academic integrity, you are required to successfully pass Georgian’s Academic Integrity module in Blackboard with a grade of 80 per cent or greater, in your first term of study.

-The following areas constitute the major types of academic misconduct and are subject to penalties.
-Please note that misconduct on one or any portion of your work constitutes misconduct; there is no partial responsibility.
-Fees are not refunded if you are suspended, dismissed, or removed from courses or your program for misconduct.
-Refer to the penalties chart in section 8.3 Academic misconduct process below.
+The following areas constitute the major types of breaches of academic integrity and are subject to a fair and equitable process and decision.
+Please note that a suspected breach on one or any portion of your work will result in the implementation of the breach of integrity process with a restorative outcome; there is no partial responsibility.
+Fees are not refunded if you are suspended, dismissed, or removed from courses or your program for breaches.
+Refer to the outcomes chart in Section 8.2 Breach of academic integrity.

 8.2.1 Cheating

 Cheating is the use of inappropriate, prohibited, or unacknowledged materials, information aids, or misrepresentation in any academic work.
-The unauthorized use of books, notes, online resources, electronic technology (including, but not limited to calculators, cell phones, tablets, and voice and video recorders) and conversation with others is restricted or forbidden in many instances of academic work and their use constitutes cheating.
+The unauthorized use of books, notes, online resources, electronic technology (including, but not limited to calculators, cell phones, tablets, voice and video recorders, and generative artificial intelligence (AI) (e.g., Chat GPT, Quilbot, list not inclusive) as well as conversation with others is restricted or forbidden in many instances of academic work and their use constitutes cheating.
 You may not request others (including commercial or free term-paper organizations) or any other form of unauthorized assistance to conduct research or prepare any work for you.
 In addition, you may not distribute or receive an examination, test or other course material that are not obtained with the permission of the professor.

-This is a form of academic dishonesty in which a student outsources their work to a third party with or without payment and then submits it for academic credit.
-The third party may include web-based services, or people or resources known to the learner.
+Contract cheating occurs when a student outsources their work to a third party with or without payment and then submits it for academic credit.
+The third party may include web-based services or people or resources known to the learner.
 Examples of contract cheating include, but are not limited to:

 8.2.2 Fabrication

-Fabrication is the falsification or invention of any information or citation in an academic work or program documentation.
+Fabrication is the falsification or invention of any information or citation in an academic work or program and employment documentation.

 You must never falsify a record of any kind, nor permit another person to do so.
-Fabricating an academic record includes, but is not limited to clinical permits, criminal reference checks, co-op jobs, placements, employer or placement supervisor evaluation, or signatures.
+Fabricating academic work, program and employment records includes, but is not limited to clinical permits, criminal reference checks, co-op jobs, placements, employer or placement supervisor evaluation, signatures, misrepresentation of academic credentials from other institutions, or submitting false information for the purpose of gaining admission or credits.
+An example of fabrication is making up data results for a lab or providing references which are not real.

 8.2.3 Plagiarism